 - Get your child an eye exam as you have been told by the doctor.

-- If your child is of East Asian descent, talk with the doctor.
+- If your child is of Asian descent, talk with the doctor.
+Asian patients may need a lower starting dose of this drug.

 - Blood clots have happened with this drug.
 Sometimes, blood clots like heart attack and stroke have been deadly.
 Talk with the doctor.